richjenks/epic-index/readme.md

 # Teepee

+*A new home for Apache*

 v1.1

-Responsive index pages for Apache.

-Apache's autoindex is ugly as fudge and none of the few alternatives available looked or behaved like I wanted them too.
-Teepee is simple, minimal, beautiful on all screen sizes and, most importantly, highly-usable on mobile devices.
+Teepee is a simple, minimal and responsive replacement for Apache's autoindex.

-Typical desktop screens get a large, spacious table and smaller screens like tablets and large phones get a slightly scaled-down version to use available space more efficiently.
+Typical desktop screens get a large, spacious table and smaller screens (like tablets and large phones) get a slightly scaled-down version to use available space more efficiently.
 Anything smaller gets a fullscreen, no-frills version that relies on typography alone.

 ## Installation